Agent Access

 Join a room

-Join a room by invite code so the agent can ping it.
+Join a room by invite code so the agent can Ping it.
 Include the password only if the room is protected.

 POST /api/agent/rooms/join · scope pingroom:rooms:join